mech-lang/mech/README.md

 Read about progress on our [blog](https://mech-lang.org/blog/), and follow us on Twitter [@MechLang](https://twitter.com/MechLang).

-## Welcome

-This repository serves as a table of contents for the constellation of tools and utilities that comprise the Mech programming language:

-1. [Core](https://gitlab.com/mech-lang/core) - The language runtime.
-It's a small dataflow engine that accepts transactions of changes, and applies them to a compute network.
-2. [Syntax](https://gitlab.com/mech-lang/syntax) - A compiler for a textual Mech syntax.
-3. [Program](https://gitlab.com/mech-lang/program) - Coordinates distributed Mech cores as a coherent program.

 ## Documentation

 Documentation is hosted online at [mech-lang.org](http://docs.mech-lang.org), and is open sourced on [GitHub](http://github.com/mech-lang/docs).